selma-Bentaiba/selma-Bentaiba.github.io/_blogs/Transformers_laid_out.markdown

 We have all heard of the famous trio, "Query, Key and Values".
 I absolutely lost my head trying to understand how the terms came up behind this idea
 Was Q,K,Y related to dictionaries? (or maps in traditional CS) Was it inspired by a previous paper? if so how did they come up with?

-Let us first build an intuition behind the convention (then get rid of this convention to make more sense of it) Sentence (S): "Pramod loves pizza"
+Let us first build an intuition behind the idea. \

-Questions:
+Sentence (S): "Pramod loves pizza"

+Question:

-1. Who loves pizza?
+- Who loves pizza?

 You can come up with as many Questions (the queries) for the sentence as you want.
 Now for each query, you will have one specific piece of information (the key) that will give you the desired answer (the value)

 Query:

-1. Q ->Who loves pizza?
+- Q ->Who loves pizza?\
-   K -> pizza, Pramod, loves (it will actually have all the words with different degree of importance) V -> pizza (The value is not directly the answer, but a representation as a matrix of something similar to the answer)
+   K -> pizza, Pramod, loves (it will actually have all the words with different degree of importance)\
+   V -> pizza (The value is not directly the answer, but a representation as a matrix of something similar to the answer)

 This is an over simplification really, but it helps understand that the queries, keys and values all can be created only using the sentences.